Join GDAE for the 2015 Leontief Prize award ceremony and lectures

 ASEAN Auditorium, Fletcher School, Tufts University

 GDAE will award its 2015 Leontief Prize for Advancing the Frontiers of Economic Thought to Duncan Foley and Lance Taylor.
 This award recognizes their work to improve our understanding of the relationships between environmental quality and the macroeconomy.
-The awardees will present lectures on the theme “Macroeconomics in the Age of Climate Change” at 5:30pm in ASEAN Auditorium in the Cabot Intercultural Center.
+The awardees will present lectures on the theme “Macroeconomics in the Age of Climate Change” at 5:30 pm in the ASEAN Auditorium in the Cabot Intercultural Center.

 Dr. Duncan Foley

 Dr. Duncan Foley is the Leo Model Professor of Economics at the New School for Social Research.
 An extraordinarily productive scholar, he has made key contributions to a wide range of fields, such as microeconomic theory, econometrics, political economy, and the economics of climate change.
 His recent research has analyzed critical contemporary issues such as financial instability, sustainable economic growth, and global warming from a political economy perspective.

 Dr. Lance Taylor is Emeritus Professor of Economics at the New School for Social Research and the former Arnhold Professor of International Cooperation and Development.
 He has published extensively in the fields of macroeconomics and development economics, focusing on the interaction of growth, stability and income distribution.
 In his research and advisory activity, he has made major advances in the “structuralist” approach to macroeconomic policy, a main alternative to the Neoclassical tradition.
 Recently, Dr. Taylor has taken up the analysis of climate change from a macroeconomic perspective.

 About the Leontief Prize